-Stratton Community Hospital provides a small number of hospital beds for local people and a minor injury unit.
-Free car parking is available at this hospital.
+Stratton Community Hospital provides a small number of hospital beds for local people.

 A number of outpatient clinics are provided from the hospital.
 Your appointment letter will provide more information but if you have any queries, please don’t hesitate to call.

 We recommend patients bring a small number of items with them to make their stay in hospital more comfortable.

 - X-ray: 9am to 5pm Monday to Friday.
 Please note there are no x-ray facilities at weekends or bank holidays.

 - Free parking

 Please note Stratton Hospital does not provide dental services.
 People looking to access dental services should visit https://westcountrydentalcare.co.uk/